Fyre Festival – Exuma Done Wrong.

 South of Staniel Cay is Compass Cay.
 Compass is home to the “tame” Nurse Sharks.

 Exuma is not a fine dining destination.
 However, it has amazing local options.
 Conch is a Bahamian staple.
-It comes cracked, grilled, in fritter form, or as a ceviche style salad.
+It comes cracked, grilled, in fritter form, or as a ceviche-style salad.
 A local fish fry will serve up snapper (whole) and rock lobster (no edible claws).
-As well as fried chicken, peas’ n’ rice or Bahamian style Mac’ n’ cheese.
-Wash it all down with an ice-cold beer (Kalik, Sands). or a Gully Wash, an Island favorite.
+As well as fried chicken, peas’ n’ rice or Bahamian-style Mac’ n’ cheese.
+Wash it all down with an ice-cold beer (Kalik, Sands). or a Gully Wash, an Island favourite.
 You probably don’t want to know what’s in it and they likely won’t tell.
 For the more adventurous, find yourself a local spot and try the souse.

 The average annual temp. is 80 F, and the water temps. range from mid 70’s to low 80’s.

 Things are expensive.
 Prepare yourself for the sticker shock.
-Remember, you are in a remote local, almost everything has to be shipped in.
+Remember, you are in a remote local, and almost everything has to be shipped in.
 The Bahamian currency is on par with the USD.
-No need to exchange funds and don’t expect to find many, or any ATMs.
+No need to exchange funds and don’t expect to find many or any ATMs.

 Give yourself enough.
 Island Time is real and nothing moves quickly in The Bahamas.
 Once you accept Island Time and the pace of the locals – you know you have truly arrived.